mypchas6fans/cypress-test-kong/README.md

 ---

-## 🧪 Test design & important files
+## 🧪 Folder structure explained

+- `cypress/e2e/` — organized by feature area (Services, Routes, etc).
+Run a subset by `--spec` or open individual specs in the runner.

+- `cypress/fixtures/` — canonical test data and request payload templates
+  - `common.json` — shared values (e.g., `serviceUrl`, `serviceTag`, `serviceDefaultReadTimeout`)
+  - `createService.json` — base payload used to create services in tests
+  - Use fixtures to keep payloads consistent and to make it easy to override values in tests.

+- `cypress/support/testData.ts` — typed layer exposing constants like `SERVICE_URL`, `SERVICE_TAG`, and `SERVICE_DEFAULT_READ_TIMEOUT` (these read from fixtures and allow `CYPRESS_*` env overrides).

 - `cypress/support/e2e.ts` — global hooks and common intercepts.
-Tests inherit this setup by default; tests can opt out if needed.
+Tests inherit this setup by default; tests can opt out by defining their own hooks.

-- `cypress/support/selectors.ts` — centralized, data-testid-driven selectors to reduce fragility.
+- `cypress/support/selectors.ts` — centralized, `data-testid` driven selectors to reduce fragility and duplication.

 - `cypress/support/command.ts` — typed `Cypress.Commands` for common API operations (e.g., `cy.apiCreateService`, `cy.apiDeleteService`, `cy.apiDeleteRoute`).
 Prefer API helpers for setup/cleanup where UI flows are flaky.

+- `cypress/performance/` — contains frontend performance checks (e.g., `webVital.cy.ts`).
+These tests measure page load metrics (Page Load Time, FCP, LCP) via the `window.performance` API and assert thresholds.
+Metrics are captured in the page `onLoad` and read back by Cypress via `cy.window()` (no Cypress commands should be used inside page callbacks).

+---

+## 🧭 Design decisions (notes)

+- TypeScript for test files and support code: better safety and discoverability.
+- Centralized selectors (`selectors.ts`) to split test logic flow and presentation.
+- Split test data for reuse and management.
+- Prefer API helpers for stable setup/cleanup.
-- Tests use `cy.intercept()` to assert API requests (e.g., asserting the body of a create-route request).
+- Tests use `cy.intercept()` to assert API requests payload and response.
+- Include web frontend performance measurement, and it could be combined with other performance/load tests.
+- **Authentication and authorization should also be tested, but not implemented due to licence restriction.**

 ---